 - -- A pivot can have one or more fields growing different crops.

 - -- A field is typically defined by a set of common physical or management characteristics (e.g., crop type, soil water holding capacity or irrigation management) assigned to a land area.
 Field characteristics can change from year to year and have multiple crops per year.

 - -- For each succeeding crop on a field, you specify an emergence date and depth of the managed root zone.
 WISP’s default initial soil moisture content is field capacity which can be replaced by entering a measured value.

 To simplify entering daily data which is the same for multiple fields, weather stations are provided.
-A weather station is associated with a pivot; daily data entered for the weather station (e.g., rainfall or irrigation) are automatically propagated to all the fields.
+Fields can be associated with a weather station; daily data entered for the weather station (e.g., rainfall or irrigation) are automatically propagated to all the fields.
 The groupings can be changed at any time.

 Secure access to your WISP data is provided using a service called OpenID (OID).
 Google is the OID provider currently used by WISP, so you will need a Google account.
 When you start WISP you are directed to a login page where you enter your email address and password.
 A Gmail account is no longer required, you can use any valid email you can access.
 If this is your first time using WISP, select Sign Up to create your user account.
 That's all there is to it!

 - -- Begin by selecting the Farm Status link in the navigation bar on the left side of the screen.
 Your login credentials will be requested, and you will be asked to approve their use for this site.

 - -- Upon successful login, you will see the WISP farm screen

 - -- When you first use WISP, a default farm, pivot, field, and crop are created for you, along with weather/irrigation records for the season.
 You can edit the default values and/or add to them.